gauravcodepro/gauravcodepro/README.md

 - I belive in effectively working with those, who talk to me and not other way around.
 - I belive in not taking and appreciating indirect approaches as it never generate results.
 - Extremely collaborative and open to supporting those who support me.
 - I give importance to those who are clear, approachable, and not assumptive and judgemental as i cant work on assumptions.
-I have the ability on work not to evaluate or take part in someone assumptions.
+I have the ability to work on real not to evaluate or take part in someone assumptions.

 **Bioinformatics,Deep Learning,RAG,Language Models and Graphs.**
 - Priority Language: Python, R, Ruby, Julia, Javascript